CampusPulse/event-data-ingest/README.md

 ### Run the tool

-[See the wiki](https://github.com/rit-hc-website/data-ingest/wiki/Run-vaccine-feed-ingest) for instructions on how to run `housing-data-ingest`.
+[See the wiki](https://github.com/rit-hc-website/data-ingest/wiki/Run-vaccine-feed-ingest) for instructions on how to run `event-data-ingest`.

 ## Production Details